Chapter 3 : The Cup

 “Which schools are participating,” Quinn Sedgwick and I asked simultaneously.
 Osman and Madame Jordan both chuckled.

 “Durmstrang, Beauxbatons, Salem, Mahoutokoro, El Dorado, Madagascar and St Petersburg,” she said the last one with a slight grimace.
 “There’s more information in these files,” she pulled out four identical files and handed them to us.
 I flicked through to find it contains the rules, participating schools and the schedule for games.
-“Now I’ll let you get back to your Houses which are probably full of questions and I’ll see you tomorrow to show you your new common room, I’ll send you a message about time and place but for now, that is it,” she smiled again and I could tell she was almost as excited about this Cup as the students were.
+“Now I’ll let you get back to your Houses which are probably full of questions and I’ll see you tomorrow for try-outs and then I’ll be able to show the entire team to your new common room, I’ll send you a message about time and place but for now, that is it,” she smiled again and I could tell she was almost as excited about this Cup as the students were.

 “So…” Lorcan began.
 We had escaped the havoc of the Ravenclaw common room once I had answered all their questions and were currently sitting in our favourite alcove in a deserted corridor.